YaminAhmed123/OpenGL/README.md

 ### Links I used for learning and building
 - [Learn OpenGL](https://learnopengl.com/) from my point of view a good resource to learn OpenGL and get a grasp of the concepts.
-- [Scratch Pixel](https://www.scratchapixel.com/index.html) explains a lot about **CG** in genereal and can be usful if you focus on specific aspects.
+- [Scratch Pixel](https://www.scratchapixel.com/index.html) explains a lot about **CG** in genereal and can be useful if you focus on specific aspects.
 - [Cmake](https://cmake.org/) CMake is the chosen build system for managing cross-platform builds.
 - [imGUI](https://github.com/ocornut/imgui) this is a selfcontained library for creating GUIs.